 Scientific foundations and previous findings

-- large reductions in post-traumatic stress symptoms: less unwanted memories, fearful thoughts and avoidance behaviour
+- Significant reduction in post-traumatic stress symptoms: fewer intrusive memories, anxiety, and avoidance behavior

-- large reductions in depressive disorders and physical ailments
+- Strong reduction in depressive and physical symptoms

-- dthe course is also suitable for heavily traumatised or depressed patients
+- The treatment is also suitable for severely traumatized or depressed individuals

 Previous publications